How To Start A Summer Camp

 What You Need

 - FACILITY: You’ll have to adjust your camp depending on the amount of space you have.
 I will get into that a little later.
-I pay $300 a week for facility use of an elementary school, but it may vary depending on your location.
 I have the use of two classrooms, two gymnasiums, grass field approximately 100 X 80 yards, baseball field, outdoor basketball court and playground climbing equipment.

 - EQUIPMENT: For the activities you teach.
 If you can use the equipment in your physical education room, than you shouldn’t need to spend too much in this area.
 If you’re not so fortunate than you’ll need to spend a little more before the start of your first camp.